tamycova/ICD-embeddings/README.md

 # Representations

-For diagnoses and procedures, in sizes 30 and 768:
+For diagnoses and procedures, in size 30:

 - Node2Vec
 - PBG